Policy Analysis | November 2015

 States Assisting the Formation of Community Gardens and Farms in Abandoned Urban Areas and Working to Eradicate Food Deserts

 Presently, it appears that most of the action related to the promotion of community gardens and farms in abandoned urban areas has occurred at the local or municipal level.
 However, there is legislation in California, The Urban Agriculture Incentive Zones Act (Assembly Bill 551), introduced by Assembly Member Phil Ting and signed into law by Governor Jerry Brown in September 2013, that emerged at the state level.
 This piece of legislation, that drew bipartisan support in both the California Assembly and Senate, went into effect on January 1, 2014.
 The bill aims to accomplish two things: (1) increase the use of privately owned, vacant land for urban agriculture and (2) improve land security for urban agriculture projects.
 The legislation does this by allowing city governments in California, with approval from their county board of supervisors, to designate areas within their boundaries as "urban agriculture incentive zones."
 In these areas, landowners who sign a contract to commit their land to agricultural use for at least five years will receive a reduction in their property taxes.
 Specifically, their parcel's property tax assessment will be based on the agricultural value of the land rather than the market-rate value of the land.
 California's legislation generated interest across the country, particularly at the local level.
-(More can be learned about the state effort here and the actual legislation here.)
+(More can be learned about the state effort here.)

 As a result of this legislation, a number of California local governments have initiated measures to promote these urban agricultural zones.
 (Further information about these efforts can be found here, here, here, here, here, and here.)
 The cities of Los Angeles and San Francisco are prominently featured in these initiatives at the municipal level in California.